HackerExperience/specs/hackerexperience2/contributing.md

 ## Ask something

+Usually, you'll want to ask questions on Ponder, a Q&A phabricator application pretty much like StackOverflow or Quora.
+In some rare cases, however, a question needs proper discussion or review, so creating a task is the way to go.
+Below is a simple procedure to follow.

 - If it's something that needs proper discussion, review or approval, create a task (see 1).
-- If it's a question
-- If it's something quick, simple or personal, go to Conpherence.
+- If it's something personal, go to Conpherence.
     - There, join the room most suitable for your question (use "General" if none fit).
     - Ask :)